cemheren/nazimBot/README.md

 # nazimBot
-A bot generates sample Turkish text that look like Nazim Hikmet
+A bot using tflearn that generates sample Turkish text that look like Nazim Hikmet.

+Some sample text: